nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

     - `InMainMenu`: The state for when the app is in the main menu.
     - `InGame`: The state for when the app is running the game.

-> 🙋🏼 Later on in the blog series when using AutoInject, we have access to a separate set of lifecycle methods that we should prefer!
+> 🙋🏼 Later on in the blog series we will be using the AutoInject package.
+This grants us access to a separate set of lifecycle methods that we should prefer!
 >
 > For now, I will be using the standard Node lifecycle - by overriding `Ready`.

+## Sending and listening to inputs

 Let us add some inputs; `NewGameClick` and `QuitClick`.